 Sexual Violence on Coffee Farms

 It’s not just resources and support that women struggle with.
 Sexual assault and rape on the coffee farm often goes unspoken about, especially in consuming countries.
-Yet, for many coffee producers, especially those in positions of less power, such as coffee pickers, migrants, indigenous women, and children, it’s a reality.
+Yet for many coffee producers, it’s a reality – especially for those in positions of less power, such as coffee pickers, migrants, indigenous women, and children.